blorente/decorat/wiki/stories/the_promotion.md

 ---

 By the tenth query, my head was about to explode.
-Quick breaths drew the smell of blood, coming from the wounds the metal edges of the armrest had cut in my tight-gripping fingers.
+Quick breaths drew the smell of blood, coming from the wounds the metal armrest had cut in my tight-gripping fingers.

-My legs were shaking from the impact of the last explosion.
+My legs were still shaking from the impact of the last explosion.
 A bolt-round from a traitor Astartes splitting some Comissar Friedrik in half.

 "STATION 8, PLEASE REMAIN FOCUSED"

 "A moment, please!
 I just need to catch -"

-//TODO REFERENCE HORMAGAUNTS IN FROZEN WORLD
+Suddenly, I was trapped in a box of steel, and a horde of alien beasts were charging towards me.
+Behind me, lasfilre rained trying to slow them down.
+I joined the cacophony with my psi-cannons, but it wasnt enough to stop them.

-Suddenly, a horde of hungry beasts were charging towards me.
-Lasfire rained from behind me, trying to slow them down.
-I joined the cacophony with my psi-cannons, but it wasnt enoguh to stop them.
+The ravenous beasts didnt even need to stop as their long, blade-like claws tore through the people around me.
+Some of them tried attacking me, and their metallic limbs ringed when they met my cage.

-The alien beasts didnt even need to stop as their long, single-bladed claws tore through my unit.
-Some of them tried attacking me, and their metallic limbs ringed when they met my body.
+_clang, clang, clang_

 Whatever I was inside of was sturdy, but every attack opnened bigger gaps in its armor.
 They started surrounding me, burying me in a flurry of steel and blood.

 _clang, clang, clang_ "No!"

-I could feel blood russhing go my ears, and I started gaspung for breath.
-Sharp pain enveloped me as I felt my head shakenagainst my station's head pillow.
+I could feel blood rushing to my ears, and I started gasping for breath.
+Sharp pain enveloped me as I felt my head shake against my station's pillow.

 _Clang, clang, clang_